 This is the second piece in a ten-part series looking at the fighters whose stories make Donald McRae’s Dark Trade the enduring classic that it is.
-New U.S. edition coming from Hamilcar Publications February 2019.
+Learn more about the 1st U.S. edition of Dark Trade: Lost in Boxing.

 “Prince” Naseem Hamed always had a taste for mocking the afflicted.
 Everyone was ripe for ridicule as far as Hamed was concerned: from beaten opponents and wearied sparring partners to his own madcap Irish trainer Brendan Ingle.
 Inside the ring, Hamed would shift from doling out punishment to derision as if flicking a switch—in his first title fight against durable bantamweight Vincenzo Belcastro, Hamed went from licking to lampooning the Italian with such flamboyance as to attract accusation from Hugh McIlvanney that he had “polluted” the ring.
 Hamed was the death knell for British boxing’s spurious self-presentation as tastefully respectful.
 Almost nothing the Sheffield fighter did was in good taste.
 When Hamed was already a beltholder, he goaded a fifty-four-year-old Ingle into twelve rounds of sparring then took turns with stablemate Ryan Rhodes beating the Irishman into submission.
 “He is a horrible person,” Ingle once told The Guardian’s Jonathan Rendall.
 “I had this for 18 years.
 There was not a day went past when he didn’t try to humiliate or belittle me.”